-My work begins with an image that arrives before language.
-It may come as a sensation, a fragment of atmosphere, or a vision that insists on being translated into form.
-I follow these intuitions and allow them to unfold through painting, photography, sound, writing, and performance.
-Each medium becomes a different way of approaching the same question: how can the invisible emotional landscapes become visible?
+My work often begins with an image that appears before I have words for it.
+It might come as a sensation, a certain atmosphere, a dream or a fleeting vision that asks to be translated into form.
+I try to follow these intuitions and see where they lead, working through painting.
+This medium becomes another way of approaching the same question: how can something felt but unseen take a visible form?

-My process is both intuitive and investigative.
-Images often emerge instinctively, but through making I begin to understand the ideas embedded within them.
-The work evolves as a dialogue between subconscious imagery and reflective inquiry.
-In this way, each piece becomes a kind of translation — an attempt to give form to emotional and psychological states that usually remain unseen.
+My process is both intuitive and reflective.
+Images often emerge instinctively, and only through making do I begin to understand what they might contain.
+The work grows through a dialogue between us.
+In this sense, each piece becomes a kind of translation — an attempt to give form to emotional and psychological states that are usually difficult to see.

 Ileana